-If you thought the first film was bad you underestimate the turd producing qualities of Michael Bay, who manages the seemingly impossible feat of dumbing down one of the dumbest films every made.
-Someone should tell him sunsets, CGI and slow motion are no substitute for a well written plot, clever direction and genuine drama.
+If you thought the first film was bad, you underestimate the turd producing qualities of director Michael Bay.
+Here, the creator of ‘Bayhem’ manages the seemingly impossible feat of dumbing down one of the dumbest films ever made.

-Yet, despite an almost universal critical panning, the film made $836 million worldwide, spawned another sequel, and Bay is in final negotiations to make a fourth.
+Yet, despite an almost universal critical panning, the film made $836 million worldwide, and spawned another sequel.
+Bay is even in final negotiations to make a fourth.
 You idiots get the films you deserve.

 Why do we put ourselves through the torture of watching this garbage?
 Exploding helicopters of course, and at least Bay has the good sense to include four.

 The first fireball involves the Decepticon Demolisher, a huge construction vehicle that is uncovered in Shanghai.
-As the military attempt to take him down with a phalanx of weaponry, including two Sikorsky Blackhawks, he manages to catch one of the helicopters on the tail with one of his huge arms as it flies by.
-It breaks in two and flips out of control and out of shot.
+The military attempt to take him down using two Sikorsky Blackhawks.
+Demolisher manages to catch one of the helicopters by the tail.
+He breaks it in two and flips it out of camera shot.

-The second and third choppers go down in quick succession at the hands of the Decepticons in the deserts of Petra in a slow motion scene which sees the damaged choppers crash through palm trees and onto the desert floor.
-There is not much of a fireball but the rotor blades hack nicely into the sand as they grind to a burning halt.
+The second and third choppers go down in quick succession.
+During a fight with the Decepticons in the deserts of Petra, we see two damaged choppers crash through palm trees into the desert sands.
+There is not much of a fireball, but the rotor blades hack nicely into the sand as they grind to a burning halt.

-The last chopper is destroyed so quickly that if you blinked you'd have missed it, in fact, helicopter bible Rotary Action did.
-Decepticon leader The Fallen has clambered on top of a huge pyramid that contains a Sun Harvester (don't ask) and uses his telekinetic abilities to attract all the tanks and planes to him.
-Amongst the collection of vehicles that smash against the pyramid are a Sikorsky Blackhawk that slams against the side of the structure and bursts into flame.
+The last chopper is destroyed so quickly that if you blink you could miss it.
+Decepticon leader The Fallen, has clambered on top of a huge pyramid that contains a Sun Harvester (don't ask) and uses his telekinetic abilities to attract all the tanks and planes to him.
+Amongst the collection of vehicles that smash against the pyramid is a Sikorsky Blackhawk that slams against the side of the structure and bursts into flame.

-For most directors the inclusion of a chopper fireball is a set piece to be lingered over.
-The denouement to adrenaline fuelled action sequence.
-To Bay they are nothing more an afterthought.
-For a man who farts out CGI set-pieces in his sleep, including exploding helicopters in proceedings is akin to most directors adding a couple more pretty girls to a crowd scene.
+For most directors, the inclusion of a chopper fireball is a set piece to be lingered over.
+The denouement to an adrenaline fuelled action sequence.
+To Bay, they are nothing more an afterthought.
+Something he gives no more thought to, than adding a couple of pretty girls to a crowd scene.